 - Consider seeking professional help.
-CAPS offers individual counseling, support groups and workshops on grief.
+The Talley Center for Counseling Services offers individual counseling, support groups and workshops on grief.
 We can also refer you to resources in the community.
-For more information, call us at 654-1053 (or for TTY service at 654-1949) or stop by the the third floor of Mercer Hall, between the hours of 8AM and 5PM , Monday through Friday.
+For more information, call us at 540- 654-1053 (or for TTY service at 654-1949) or stop by the the first floor of Lee Hall, Suite 106, between the hours of 8AM and 5PM , Monday through Friday.

 How to Help a Friend

 - Talk openly to the bereaved person about his/her loss and feelings.
 Don’t try to offer false cheer or minimize the loss.